 Inform and share feedback among the City and potential future citizens within the Greater Palmer community about the annexation process and how it could affect them.

-Note: In order to protect the safety of Valley residents during the pandemic, we are working to provide a variety of phone and online opportunities to talk about the annexation study during times that work for area residents and businesses.
+Note: In order to protect the safety of Valley residents during the pandemic, a variety of phone and online opportunities were provided to talk about the annexation study during times that work for area residents and businesses.

 *The Annexation Process graphic illustrates the municipal annexation process described in the State of Alaska Administrative Code